spilliams/kegbot/README.md

 ##Development

-has yet to start, but when it does I intend to get the RPi working in probably the following order
+###TODO

 - connect to flow meter, read inputs
+    - write inputs to mongo
+    - update taphandle displays
-- set up web server with simple API endpoint (or even perhaps pages) for data entry
+- set up a node server
+    - API endpoints for
-- ability to tell the RPi what was just put on tap
+        - "I just put this on tap"
-- RPi to deduct and log amounts poured
+        - "what's on tap?"
+        - full data dump of history (paginated?)
+    - webpages for
+        - data entry
+        - analytics  & history
 - connect RPi to OLED displays
-- update displays periodically to show relevant beverage data
+    - update displays
 - Slack integration that pulls from the API ("@kegbot what's on tap?")
 - pull more beverage data from RateBeer and/or BeerAdvocate (stuff like IBU, SRM.
 Still allow for manual input though, in case of homebrew)
-- data analytics presented by a web page that pulls from the API

 ##Initial Deployment